Skip to content

 Surface Map

-Where each ECZ-ID surface fits, and which surface is allowed to write truth, control lifecycle, prove state, or merely route.
+Where each ECZ-ID surface fits, and which surface is allowed to change canonical state, control lifecycle, prove state, or merely route.

 Public guidance · Badge = gateway · Resolver = proof